Tenants’ Rights: The Place I’m Living in Has Been Condemned

-Read this if your landlord has been notified that your rental home will be condemned or will be unlawful to occupy.
-Publication #6384EN
+Find out your options if your landlord has been notified that your rental home will be condemned or will be unlawful to occupy. #6384EN

-Yes, if your landlord has gotten notice that your rental home will be condemned or unlawful to occupy.
-If a fire/code enforcement official or other government agency orders you to move out because of code violations, you may be able to get help moving.
+Yes, if your landlord has gotten notice that the place you are renting to live in will be condemned.
+This means it is unlawful to live in (occupy).
+If a fire or code enforcement official or other government agency orders you to move out because of code violations, you may be able to get help moving.
 RCW 59.18.085.

-*This applies if the home you rent is a house, apartment, long-term hotel room, or mobile home.
+*This applies to you if you are renting a house, apartment, long-term hotel room, or mobile home.

 *It applies even if you have no written rental agreement.

 How will I find out my place has been condemned? +